GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Background and Problem Statement

-Based on the type of $\mathcal{K}$, general GRA can be specialized to white-box GRA when $\mathcal{K}$ contains model gradients $\nabla\mathcal{L}(\theta)$ (where $\theta$ represents model parameters); it transforms into gray-box GRA when $\mathcal{K}$ covers node embeddings but no white-box knowledge; and it presents black-box GRA when none of the above information is available.
+Depending on the adversary's interaction with $\mathcal{F}_o$, a general GRA reduces to a white-box setting when the adversary can access model gradients $\nabla\mathcal{L}(\theta)$ (hereinafter abbreviated as $\nabla\mathcal{L}$), where $\theta$ denotes model parameters.
+Under the gray-box setting, GRA allows the adversary to access intermediate model outputs such as node embeddings but no gradient-level information, whereas the black-box setting restricts the adversary to only query the victim model, without access to internal representations or gradients.

-Based on the recovered information $\hat{\mathcal{G}}_{par}$, general GRA can target specific components: recovering partial or full node features through attribute inference attacks, inferring a specific link membership via link stealing attacks, or reconstructing topological structures through graph topology reconstruction attacks.
-Our research tackles the most challenging objective—fully revealing node features and graph topology of unlearned graphs through full GRA.
-We provide a clear comparison of these attacks in Table \ref{attack_comp}.
+Based on the recovered information $\hat{\mathcal{G}}_{par}$, a general GRA can be instantiated to target different graph components.
+Specifically, it can recover partial or complete node features via attribute inference attacks, infer the existence of specific edges through link stealing attacks, or reconstruct structural information via graph topology reconstruction attacks.
+In this work, we focus on the most challenging setting, namely full GRA, which aims to jointly recover both full node features and graph topology of the target graph.
+A systematic comparison of these attack paradigms is provided in Table \ref{attack_comp}.